mfragkoulis/mfragkoulis.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a Postdoc researcher working on stream processing and big data analytics with Assis.
+I'm a Postdoc researcher working on scalable stream processing and data integration with Assis.
 Prof. [Asterios Katsifodimos](http://asterios.katsifodimos.com) at the [Web Information Systems](http://wis.ewi.tudelft.nl) group in [Delft University of Technology (TUDelft)](http://tudelft.nl).

 I have a PhD in main memory data analytics from the Department of Management Science and Technology of the [Athens University of Economics and Business](http://aueb.gr) supervised by Prof. [Diomidis Spinellis](https://www.spinellis.gr).
 Before that I received an MSc with distinction in Computer Science from the Department of Computing of the [Imperial College London](http://imperial.ac.uk), and a BSc also from the Department of Management Science and Technology of the Athens University of Economics and Business.